thiagotrennepohl/business-catalog/README.md

 ----

 **Find Company**  - GET /v1/company?name=&zip=<br><br>
-Update companies look into mongoDB if a company exists, if exists the company will be updated
+Find Company will look for a matching company by given a name and zip.
 ----

 * **URL**